tsmith512/tsmithcreative/_posts/2014-06-23-scripting-gmail.md

+---
+title: Rescuing Myself from the Email Monster with JavaScript
+layout: post
+---

 Originally written in June, 2014 by [Taylor Smith][TSMITH] for [FourWord][FOURWORD], the blog of [Four Kitchens][4K].
 See the full script on [GitHub][REPO].

-# Rescuing Myself from the Email Monster with JavaScript

 We here at [Four Kitchens][4K] do love us some email.
 Last week, I self-awarded a prize for having achieved 4,000 unread items in my